 My approach is completely different.
 I question the very basic assumption that (a) contradicts (b) and deflate the problem by arguing that this contradiction is merely apparent.
-In other words, I show that there is no contradiction between SB's belief that the coin is fair, i.e. upon tossing on Sunday the probability of the coin to land Heads is equal $\frac{1}{2}$ , and her credence of $\frac{1}{3}$ upon awakening that the result of coin tossing was Heads.
-Thus, on the one hand, I agree with "thirders" that her credence on awakening should be $\frac{1}{3}$ , but on the other hand, I show that there is no need for SB to change her belief.
+In other words, I show that there is no contradiction between SB's belief that the coin is fair, i.e. upon tossing on Sunday the probability of the coin to land Heads is equal $\frac{1}{2}$ , and her credence of 1/3 upon awakening that the result of coin tossing was Heads.
+Thus, on the one hand, I agree with "thirders" that her credence on awakening should be 1/3, but on the other hand, I show that there is no need for SB to change her belief.
 One belief does not contradict the other.

 Moreover, this contradiction can be dissolved solely in the framework of standard probability theory.
-I show that no additional arguments going beyond basic probability theory, such as appeals to the relevancy of rational agent's 'own temporal location' (Elga 2000: 145) or the difference between knowing all along that Beauty will be woken and knowing that she is woken now (Weintraub 2004), are needed.
+I show that no additional arguments going beyond basic probability theory such as appeals to the relevance of a rational agent's 'own temporal location' (Elga [2000]) or the difference between knowing all along that SB will be woken and knowing that she is woken now (Weintraub [2004]) are needed.

-I will argue, that both (a) and (b) are correct answers but to two different questions.
-SB is asked to give the credence, i.e. the degree of belief, in particular value of physical or epistemic probability, of certain event.
+I will argue that both (a) and (b) are correct answers but to two different questions.
+SB is asked to give her credence, i.e. the degree of belief, in the particular value of physical or epistemic probability, of a certain event.
 However the phrase "the coin landed Heads" alone does not define that event completely.
-As I will discuss in detail in the course of the article, an experimental setup is necessary to describe an event.
+As I will discuss in detail in the course of this article, an experimental setup is necessary to describe an event.
 In the question posed to SB we implicitly assume that setup.
 This setup is wakening (and interviewing).
-Thus, the question posed to her is 'What is your credence the coin landed Heads under setup of wakening?'
-It can be rephrased as 'What is your credence that this awakening is a Head-awakening under setup of wakening?'
+Thus, the question posed to her is 'What is your credence the coin landed Heads under the setup of wakening?'
+It can be rephrased as 'What is your credence that this awakening is a Head-awakening under the setup of wakening?'
 And the correct answer should be (b).
 However, "the coin landed Heads" with a different setup will form a different event.
-In particular, "the coin landed Heads under setup of coin tossing".
-If we asked SB 'What is your credence that the coin landed Heads under setup of coin tossing?', then the correct answer would be (a) [SB still believes that the coin is fair].
-From the first look these two questions might seem similar, especially because there is one-to-one logical cause-effect correspondence between them, nevertheless they are not.
-Subsequently, the corresponding probabilities are different as well.
+In particular, "the coin landed Heads under the setup of coin tossing" would be a different event.
+If we asked SB 'What is your credence that the coin landed Heads under the setup of coin tossing?', then the correct answer would be (a) [SB still believes that the coin is fair].
+At first sight, these two questions might seem similar, especially because there is a one-to-one logical causeeffect correspondence between them.
+Nevertheless they are not.
+Consequently, the corresponding probabilities are different as well.
 Thus, the source of the problem is that, although, the former question is the one that is posed to SB, one tends to confuse it with the latter question, thereby arriving at a paradox.

-The aim of the rest of the article is to justify the argument presented in the preceding paragraph, and, in particular, to provide detail explanation of why those two questions are different and why the two events associated with them are different as well.
+The aim of the rest of the article is to justify the argument presented in the preceding paragraph, and, in particular, to provide detailed explanation of why those two questions are different and why the two events associated with them are different as well.